PopovEvgeniy/neongdk/readme.txt

 Project Description

-Neon game development kit is an ultra-fast 2D game engine for Windows 95 or higher.
+Neon game development kit is an ultra-fast 2D game engine for Windows 95 and Windows NT 4.0.
 It uses OPENGL for render.

 License